MinishLab/model2vec/README.md

 - **Fast inference**: up to 500 times faster on CPU than the original model.
 Go green or go home.
 - **No data needed**: Distillation happens directly on the token level, so no dataset is needed.
 - **Simple to use**: An easy to use interface for distilling and inferencing.
-- **Integrated into Sentence Transformers**: Model2Vec can be used directly in [Sentence Transformers](https://github.com/UKPLab/sentence-transformers).
+- **Integrated into Sentence Transformers and txtai**: Model2Vec can be used directly in [Sentence Transformers](https://github.com/UKPLab/sentence-transformers) and [txtai](https://github.com/neuml/txtai).
 - **Bring your own model**: Can be applied to any Sentence Transformer model.
 - **Bring your own vocabulary**: Can be applied to any vocabulary, allowing you to use your own domain-specific vocabulary.
 Need biomedical?
 Just get a medical dictionary, a biomedical model, and inference it.
 - **Multi-lingual**: Use any language.
 Need a French model?
 [Pick one](https://huggingface.co/models?library=sentence-transformers&language=fr&sort=trending).
 Need multilingual?
 [Here you go](https://huggingface.co/sentence-transformers/LaBSE).